cl2112/StoryTeller/ReadMe.md

 ```

 ### `.speed( number )`
 >`.speed()` sets the rate of speed that the text renders to the element.
-The number entered is the time between each character in milliseconds. _The default speed is 50 milliseconds._
+The number entered is the time between each character in milliseconds.<br> _The default speed is 50 milliseconds._
 ``` javascript
 StoryTeller(element)
     .speed(10)